According to Greek mythology, coffee originated when

 and together they produce more than 170 million tons of coffee.
 Costa

-Rica’s fine, high quality coffee is known throughout the world, and is
+Rica’s fine, high quality coffee is known throughout the world,

 Modern medicine is still undecided on the health effects of this caffeine